 Organisers will continue to maintain, deepen and expand their relationships throughout their work with particular groups, places, interests, identities and issues.
 But organisers are not only interested in relationships for their own sake, they are also attuned to the movement to shared public action: banding together, taking collective action.

 Some community organising, particularly grassroots organising, may not go beyond bonding and banding.
 But if, for example, the work requires more structure than a local action group that meets around kitchen tables, it will proceed to building: creating more stable forms of organisation that can nurture leaders and widen the circle of civic participation.
 Bridging is the next step, further increasing the complexity of organising.
 This is the work of building alliances, coalitions, and local- global partnerships.
 Community organising rarely proceeds to this level of complexity.

 These are, by no means, the only the frameworks of practice or approaches to organising out there, but they are ones that have shaped our work as educators and practitioners.
 We encourage you to explore others and articulate your own approach.

-For more information about community organising and a comprehensive collection of planning tools and training resources see the full People Power Manual: Community Organising Guide.
+For more information about community organising and a comprehensive collection of planning tools and training resources see People Power Manual: The Community Organising Guide by the Change Agency